Random67839/bivforms/README.md

 # Bittivirta FORMS

-Bittivirta forms an open source for displaying forms.
+Bittivirta forms an open source form application for displaying forms.

 ## What is Bittivirta forms?